 - It features an intense sequence of full frontal nudity (both male and female) in a pleasure room orgy scene, all in a PG rated film (and you thought that only Spielberg could get away with those kind of shenanigans, think again runner!)

-Seriously, this film is just a pure blast to watch, and even better when you have a group of friends together to riff on it.
+Seriously, this film is just a pure blast to watch, and even better when you have a group of friends together to riff on it (because some of the film is quite dated, and it is so easy to make jokes about).
 It is very dated in every way, from the way dialogue is delivered, to the special effects, to the production design, and this may put you off from watching, but trust me – this only makes the movie that much more endearing.
 It is like a time capsule of the pinnacle of sci-fi movie achievement from a time briefly before Star Wars existed.
 A great popcorn flick that has a message that will make you think.
 Trust me on this, Logan’s Run is a cinema treasure and you and your friends will be quoting this film for years to come.
 Run Runner… and watch Logan’s Run today!

 Images from Logan’s Run for your perousal: